matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from a server, the request should only be permitted if the user has a valid invite or is in one of the listed spaces.
-Note that the server may not know if the user is in a particular space, this is left to a future MSC to solve.

 If the user is not part of the proper space, the homeserver should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

+It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in a particular space (due to not participating in any of the necessary spaces).
+In this case the homeserver should reject the join, the requesting server may wish to attempt to join via other homeservers.

 Unlike the `invite` join rule, confirmation that the `allow` rules were properly checked cannot be enforced over federation by event authorization, so servers in